-As a full time firefighter and paramedic for over 15 years, he gets his motivation for his emergency services artwork through the experiences he’s had on the job.
+As a full-time firefighter and paramedic for over 15 years, he gets his motivation for his emergency services artwork through his experiences on the job.

-Dan has a passion for raising mental health and PTSD awareness for his profession.
+Dan is passionate about raising mental health and PTSD awareness for his profession.

-For non first responders this is a unique view into our world.
-Most of us think about helping and treating the injured and never consider that it may be us that will need saving.
+For non-first responders, this is a unique view of our world.
+Most of us think about helping and treating the injured and never consider that it may be us who will need saving.

-Most of us think about helping and treating the injured and never consider that it may be us that will need saving.
+Most of us think about helping and treating the injured and never consider that it may be us who will need saving.

-I never thought about being saved by the ones we go into rescue.
+I never thought about being saved by the ones we go to rescue.

-Sometimes someone asks me why some of my images are so graphic.
-This question is almost always asked by a non first responder.
+Sometimes, someone asks me why some of my images are so graphic.
+A non-first responder almost always asks this question.

-Dan explains that this is the reality of our job and goes on to say that what they see in my work is what he actually saw on that call and in many cases it was much worse.
+Dan explains that this is the reality of our job and says that what they see in my work is what he actually saw on that call and in many cases, it was much worse.

-Imagine the noise this patient made while trying to scream without a jaw, imagine trying to keep your yourself together as a medic trying to save this persons life.
+Imagine the noise this patient made while trying to scream without a jaw.
+Imagine trying to keep yourself together as a medic trying to save this persons life.